dtekcth/data101/src/beginner/git/setup.md

 First of all open up your terminal.
 From here use `ssh-keygen` When you've done this you'll be asked to write in the path to where you want to save it.
 Do
 ***not*** write anything here.
-The default location is where programs will look for the SSH key, so just press Enter.
+The default location is where programs will look for the SSH key by default, so just press Enter.

 Now you'll be asked to write in a passphrase.
 Again, do ***not*** write anything here (unless you really know what you're doing).
 Certain programs like